PiErr0r/c-franchise/The_C_Programming_Language_KR/notes.md

 - `external` keyword for using some global variable (initialized with 0)
 - `const` keyword if the variable is unmutable (can be used in function parameter declaration)
 - `register` keyword is for variables which will be heavily used so the compiler will store them in register for faster r/w
+- `volatile` is used to tell the compiler not to optimize the variable, leave it as it is
+    - some programs might use multi-threading and we do not want the compiler to assume anything about the `volatile` variable and change it in the way it thinks is the best

 sign extension: negative `char` will convert to negative `int` (on some machines)